top of page

 Grades 4-12 present an experiment or a project for the annual science fair every February.

-Kesler Science is used in our middle school science program.
+Kesler Science is used in our junior high school science program.
 Chris Kesler, an award-winning science teacher in America, developed the program.
 Kesler Science uses complete 5E lessons: engagement, exploration, explanation, elaboration, and evaluation.
 Steve Spangler, whom TIME magazine stated as "one of the most influential people of the year," joined Kesler in creating this outstanding curriculum.
 Spangler inspires the next generation of scientists and engineers.

 High school subject choices include Biology, Physical Science, Chemistry, and Physics.
 High school students are required to take at least two science classes.
 More classes are available on our SevenStar online program.